CZ-NIC/dns-collector/README.md

 # Dns Collector

 A collector for DNS queries than matches observed queries with the responses.
+Released under [GNU GPL v3 or later](https://www.gnu.org/licenses/) (see `LICENSE`).

 ## Features